HomeAssistant-Mods/home-assistant-miele/DEV_README.md

 ### Versioning

-To bump version we can use the tool bumpver, this should only be done by the repo owner, this will update all version requirements, These will auto submitted and a tag created ready to create a release.
+To bump version we can use the tool bumpver, this should only be done by the repo owner, this will update all version requirements, These will auto submitted ready to create a tag and release.

-All examples include -d which is test mode it does not commit, remove the -d to perform the update and commit/ create tag.
+All examples include -d which is test mode it does not commit, remove the -d to perform the update and commit

-* Bump Patch (Beta)           - bumpver update -d -p -t beta
+* Bump Beta           - bumpver update -d -t beta
-* Bump Patch (Beta Increment) - bumpver update -d --tag-num
+* Bump Beta Increment - bumpver update -d --tag-num
-* Bump Patch (Final)          - bumpver update -d -t final
+* Bump Final          - bumpver update -d -t final

-* Bump Minor (same as above)  - bumpver update -d -m (extra Opts as above)
-* Bump Major (same as above)  - bumpver update -d -major (extra opts as above)

 ### Unit Testing